dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 028: Incorrect Checkbox State for Non-Selectable Folders

+-   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
+-   **Cycles Observed:** C16
+-   **Symptom:** Special, non-selectable folders like `.git`, `.vscode`, and `node_modules` appear with a normal, enabled checkbox instead of a grayed-out, disabled one.
+The checkbox is still not clickable, but the visual cue that it is non-selectable is missing.
+-   **Root Cause Analysis (RCA):** The pattern matching logic in the `_isSelectable` method of `file-tree.service.ts` was not robust enough.
+Patterns like `'/.git/'` were being checked with `filePath.includes(pattern)`, which fails for root-level directories where the path is simply `c:/project/.git` and does not contain surrounding slashes.
+-   **Codified Solution & Best Practice:** The pattern matching must account for different path structures.
+The solution is to check if the normalized path *includes* the pattern (for nested cases) OR if the `basename` of the path *is* the pattern name (for root-level cases).
+This ensures that directories like `.git` are correctly identified as non-selectable regardless of their position in the path string.

+---